Answered By: Priscilla Coulter

 Examples:

-• undergraduates AND online courses AND social networking
+• undergraduates AND online courses AND digital media AND engagement

-• student engagement AND higher education AND social networking
+• student engagement AND higher education AND social media AND impact

-• learning communities AND online courses AND social networking
+• college students AND online courses AND social networking AND academic success

 6. As you try out new keyword combinations, it can be very helpful to save the most relevant articles as you go along.